dkovacs24/ReviOS_faq/docs/related.md

 ## What is the difference between the versions?

-As of this moment (2022-09-24), there are only 2 versions of ReviOS that are supported: `10 22.09` and `11 22.09`.
+As of this moment (2022-10-28), there are only 2 versions of ReviOS that are supported: `10 22.10` and `11 22.10`.
 No other versions or builds are supported.

 === "ReviOS 10 22.09"

-    Based on the latest Windows 10 Pro (19045.2075), released on 24th of September 2022.
+    Based on the latest Windows 10 Pro (19045.2193), released on 28th of October 2022.

     Recommended for older systems, incompatible with Windows 11.